Frequently Asked Questions (FAQs)

 If I’m not happy about something, how do I raise this with the Home?

 We hope that your time in our Home is happy and problem-free.
 We welcome feedback and encourage you to provide us with your thoughts and opinions on what we are doing well and what we can do to improve.
-If you would like to comment on our services, you can talk to the Home Manager or if you prefer, you can leave feedback anonymously via our Quality of Life system where iPads are available in the Home 24 hours a day.
+If you would like to comment on our services, you can talk to the Home Manager.
 However, if you wish to voice your concerns formally there is a procedure you can follow: If you have a complaint about any aspect of our service or care please speak to the person in charge in the first instance.
 If they are unable to resolve the problem please speak to the Home Manager.
 We will always do our best to resolve a complaint as soon as possible and we will talk to you about any actions that should be taken to help solve the issue.
 A copy of our feedback leaflet ‘Tell us what you think’ can be found in all of our care homes or on our website If you are still not satisfied after following the Four Seasons' complaints process then you may request an independent review from the Ombudsman.
 Details will be provided with your complaint response or can be found on the website www.fshc.co.uk.
 More information on how to register a complaint is available and displayed within the home, just ask a member of the team.